donovanglover/new-tab-identity/README.md

 > NOTE: There is a bug in Firefox versions 129, 130, and 131 that leaks DNS requests.
 [This is fixed in Firefox 132](https://bugzilla.mozilla.org/show_bug.cgi?id=1910593).
 If you are using an older version, you should set `network.dns.native_https_query` to `false` to avoid DNS leaks.

+> NOTE: If you are using a uBlock Origin version before v1.60.0 then you need to uncheck "Uncloak canonical names" in the settings to avoid DNS leaks.
+[This was fixed in v1.60.0](https://github.com/gorhill/uBlock/commit/d5f14ffa32).

 ## Features

 - Open new container tabs with different VPN locations.